arinmis/hotel-management-system/document/README.md

 # Project report

- Report includes requirement analsis, bunch of use case and wireframe of UI.
+ Report includes requirement analysis, bunch of use case and wireframe of UI.